Yang Anjiang

 Yang Anjiang (阳安江 (Yáng Ānjiāng); born August 1945) is a politician of the People's Republic of China.
 Yang was born in Xupu County, Hunan in 1945.
-He joined the Chinese Communist Party in 1965, and in 2006 he became the Chairman of the Chinese People's Political Consultative Conference Beijing Committee.
+He joined the Chinese Communist Party in 1965, and in 2006 he became the Chairman of the Beijing Municipal Committee of the Chinese People's Political Consultative Conference.
 Yang was a member of the 16th Central Commission for Discipline Inspection.